cjohansen/replicant-docs/content/forms.md

 Handling user input via forms can be challenging.
 It usually requires some state management, you may want to add validation, and then processing the input and possibly cleaning up the form for use again.
-This three-part tutorial will demonstrate three approaches to data-driven form processing the Replicant way.
+This three-part tutorial will demonstrate some techniques to data-driven form processing in increasing levels of abstraction.

 In this first tutorial we will use event handlers on individual fields to process a form.
 This approach is fine for small forms, and gives you a lot of control.
 In [the next installment](/tutorials/first-class-forms/) we will investigate a more high-level approach to processing entire forms -- an approach that requires a bit more setup, but can streamline form work a lot.
-Finally we will develop that idea into [declarative, data-driven forms](/tutorial/declarative-forms/).
+Finally we will develop that idea into fully [declarative, data-driven forms](/tutorial/declarative-forms/).

 --------------------------------------------------------------------------------